-The Centre operates a free pre-school, nursery, day school, vocational training and scholarship programmes.
+The Centre operates a free pre-school, nursery and day school, and provides vocational training and scholarship programmes.
 It runs medical programmes for children and their families.
 It works to ensure, when possible, that children can enter into the mainstream school system.
 The Rainbow Centre is the only facility in this area for these children to turn to.
 It has been praised highly at national and local levels for its standard of care.

 The children who come to the Rainbow Centre live on the street, in shacks or in shelters in slum areas without water, sanitation or electricity.
 Their parents are unable to provide them with adequate care.
 Without the Rainbow Centre’s intervention, these children would not be able to go to school because they would be expected to work to support their families.

-The Rainbow Centre operates out of newly constructed rented premises with a large secure garden in Bentota.
-It provides daily care, education and medical treatment for more than 50 children coming from an area stretching 30km from Deddowa to Beruwala.
+The Rainbow Centre operates out of newly constructed owned premises with a large secure garden in Bentota.
+It provides daily care, food, education and medical treatment for about 80 children coming from an area stretching 30km from Deddowa to Beruwala.
 The children are brought to and from the Rainbow Centre by its own bus.
-It supports a further 50 underprivileged children, who are in the mainstream system with school transport, educational supplies, scholarships and welfare and medical support.
+It supports a further 20 underprivileged children, who are in the mainstream system with welfare, education and health care.